Our most popular questions uncovered here

 Visit the process page for more details.

-• Complete courses in algebra and geometry
+• Complete courses in algebra and geometry.

-• Attend an open house
+• Attend the open house.

-• Be motivated and willing to learn
+• Be willing to learn.

 First, you must attend an orientation.
 The orientation is basically a job interview.
 You will be tested on your math skills and mechanical abilities.
 The top performers during the orientations are selected for our summer pre-apprenticeship.
 You must be motivated and willing to learn!